-While the output voltage setpoint is changed in a digital stair step fashion, the connected output capacitor flattens the steps to create a linear change in the output voltage.
+While the output voltage setpoint is changed in a digital stair step fashion, the output voltage change is linear due to the output capacitor whose voltage cannot change instantaneously.

 SAFE OPERATION AND PROTECTION FEATURES

 Inductor Current Limit

 The inductor current limiting prevents the device from drawing high inductor current and excessive current from the battery.
 Excessive current might occur with a shorted/saturated inductor or a heavy load/shorted output circuit condition.